Easy Pork Stroganoff Recipe with Sour Cream and Mushrooms

 Have you been to Santa Fe, New Mexico?
 Walking the streets, you can smell the flavors of the Southwest, beckoning you to the many restaurants.
 I get nostalgic whenever I think about it or make this recipe.

-Pork loin, bacon, cumin, sour cream, cilantro-can you imagine how fragrant these ingredients are when cooking in your kitchen?
-(Reminds me of this recipe for Bacon-Wrapped Stuffed Pork Tenderloin with Raspberry Chipotle Sauce.
+- Pork loin, bacon, cumin, sour cream, cilantro-can you imagine how fragrant these ingredients are when cooking in your kitchen?
+(This reminds me of this recipe for bacon-wrapped stuffed pork tenderloin with raspberry chipotle sauce.
 The smell, while it bakes, is incredible.)

-Combine them for a hearty Southwestern entree reminding you of Beef Stroganoff.
+- This hearty Southwestern entree will remind you of Beef Stroganoff.
 The sour cream is the same.
 The mushrooms are the same.
 The strips of tender meat are the same.

-The difference?
-Instead of beef, this stroganoff is made with pork loin and seasoned with cumin and cilantro.
-You’ll soon be wondering why you haven’t made this already.
+- Instead of beef, this stroganoff is made with pork loin and seasoned with cumin and cilantro.

 Another good pork recipe: Mini Sausage Kabobs with Sweet and Sour Sauce